 Here are some examples of how parent advocates can provide and coordinate public comments:

-1 thought on “Public Comment as an Advocacy Tool for Meaningful Inclusion”
+One response to “Public Comment as an Advocacy Tool for Meaningful Inclusion”